 I can see why he would pass the blame onto someone (or something) else.
 He doesn’t want to assume the consequences, or perhaps feels guilty or embarrassed.
 Instead of being too quick to judge, empathize.
 “You didn’t want me to get mad at you, but I like it when you tell me that you did it.”

 Note the difference between “It’s bad to lie” vs “It’s important to tell the truth.”
 We don’t shame kids when we keep our words positive.
 And we don’t sacrifice authority and the importance of the message.
 Negativity can also lead them to label themselves as bad or encourage them to hide their misdeeds.

 Aim for open communication where you base your relationship on safety and trust.
 I hope my kids will feel like they can come to me for anything, even if they’ve done something wrong.

-Praise your kids for telling the truth.
+Praise your child for telling the truth

 Praise the behavior you value and would like to continue.
 When your child admits to have broken a DVD, praise him for owning up to his mistakes.
 “You weren’t supposed to play with the DVDs and I wish you hadn’t, but I’m glad you told me the truth.”
 You don’t approve of the misbehavior but can be glad he admitted his fault.

 Work with your child to fix the mistake

 If your child lies about a situation she can resolve, recruit her help in fixing the mistake.
 Ask her to fetch the rags and help wipe the water she spilled on the dining table.
 This will show her she can fix her mistakes without the need to lie.

 Easier said than done, right?
 But one of the main reasons kids lie is to avoid The Wrath of Mom.
 Sure, they don’t want to get in trouble, but they especially don’t want to see you upset at them.